radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 continues.
 We only hire mids and seniors.
 But why do we have this obsession?
 Well, let's take a look at the main reason.

-The main reason why we want to hire mids and seniors is because our workload has gotten to the point where it's exceeding our capacity.
+The main reason why we want to hire seniors is because our workload has gotten to the point where it's exceeding our capacity.
 Tons of companies are hiring at the moment for this very reason.
 The _demand_ for work is outstripping the _supply_ of developers.

 To address this problem, we hire a new developer or rather... we try to hire a new developer.
-We want a mid-to-senior developer because they have the skills to instantly dive straight into our application with little-to-no guidance and they can start shipping code.
+We want a senior developer -- but we might be happy to take a mid too -- because they have the skills to instantly dive straight into our application with little-to-no guidance and they can start shipping code.
 That old expression: "they can hit the ground running".
 This is because our code is so brilliantly well-structured and organized according to the Rails best practices.
 Nobody will have to upskill on any single part of the codebase at all because we follow the Laws of Sandi and Commandments of Avdi to the letter.
 There is no legacy code with their legacy decisions that meta-programs the constants from Java, written in a hurry because we needed to ship that thing _fast_.
 HA.

-You may think that you need to hire only these best-of-the-best badasses because your application is a large unmaintable behemoth monolith and only the badasses can understand it.
+You may think that you need to hire only these best-of-the-best badasses because your application is a large unmaintable collection of microservices written in obscure languages surrounding a ginormous monolith and only the badasses can understand it.
 That you need seniors to navigate the spaghetti that is your legacy code.
 Maybe you use technologies that only _true_ geniuses can understand, like Node or Go.
 Or the Rails Asset Pipeline.

 That may indeed be the case.
 After all, if our code was simple, elegant and only written in a single Ruby monolith, would as many of us still be employed?

-Companies spend thousands of dollars on recruiters and lots of time posting to job boards, for often very little good return.
-Companies spend this money to hunt the elusive 10x Developer Rockstar Unicorns (note: term used ironically), but the Unicorns are no longer out grazing in the sunny meadows, readily available for capture.
+Companies spend thousands of dollars hunting the elusive 10x Developer Rockstar Unicorns (note: term used ironically), but the Unicorns are no longer out grazing in the sunny meadows, readily available for capture.
 They're already working somewhere else and the conditions of where they work are extremely competitive.
-To keep with the
-analogy: the meadows are filled with the greenest of grasses and the brightest of rainbows.
+To keep with the analogy: the meadows are filled with the greenest of grasses and the brightest of rainbows.
 You will have a hard time luring these unicorns away.

 We're out of freely available Rockstar Unicorns because they're already employed elsewhere.
 Attempting to hire them is an exercise in futility.
 And so it's time